 Useful Local Information

 Abbeyfield House is close to all the amenities of Shaftesbury, a town steeped in history with its famous Gold Hill and Saxon abbey ruins.
-A walk to the ruins will afford visitors the most beautiful view across the valley into the neighbouring county of Wiltshire.
+A walk to the ruins will afford visitors the most beautiful view across the vale.
 King Alfred burnt his cakes, it is said, in a café to be found just a few steps away from the house.

-Shaftesbury has several shops and cafés, delicatessens, churches, chemists, banks, a post office, pubs and a hotel in its High Street.
+Shaftesbury has several shops and cafés, a supermarket, delicatessens, churches, chemists, banks, a post office, pubs and a hotel in its High Street.
 There is also a market every Thursday and a farmers’ market once a month.
 Within walking distance of the house is a tourist information office packed full of interesting and helpful information.
-There are two local supermarkets.

 Shaftesbury has its own community hospital, with a minor injuries clinic, X-ray department and small rehabilitation ward.
 Two dental practices are also within easy reach of the house.